 All the parents, without exception, forced them to move on.

 In the 45 minutes the musician played, only six people stopped and stayed for a while.
-About 20 gave him money, but he continued to walk at their average pace.
+About 20 gave him money, but he kept walking at their average pace.

 Joshua Bell collected $32.
 When he finished playing, silence took over, and no one noticed it.
 No one applauded, nor was there any recognition.